Who Are You as a Leader?

 New leaders, especially, are often so focused on delivering THE WHAT to deliver expected performance results that they often underestimate the importance of THE HOW they are going about getting the results.
 Because strategies must go through people and culture to be successfully implemented, the better leaders are at self-awareness, the better they and their teams can navigate challenges, support each other, and perform.

 Three Easy Strategies to Increase Leadership Self-Awareness

 Because studies show that self-awareness is a strong predictor of individual and team success, most new manager training and action learning leadership development programs include 360 feedback.
-If you are not lucky enough to be part of a formal 360 feedback process, in addition to asking for and being open to feedback each and every day, here are three strategies to increase leadership self-awareness:
+If you are not lucky enough to be part of a formal 360 feedback process or a people manager assessment center, in addition to asking for and being open to feedback each and every day, here are three strategies to increase leadership self-awareness: